McInnes – the end of an era

 ‘Are Aberdeen supporters’ expectations a problem for the club?’
 McInnes shot that one down in his first interview with a resolute ‘no’.
 They never asked again.

 Another interesting part of the McInnes era is the number of Aberdeen players associated with Scotland squads.
 Jack, Shinnie, McKenna, McLean, Considine, Christie (I know) Wright (I know).
 McInnes had a significant contribution to their career development.
-I have said it before, I would say Aberdeen FC under McInnes was far better for most of their careers, than what they did for Afc.
 If McGinn and Hayes, and probably Big Sam been Scottish, then they too would probably have gotten Scottish caps.
 So there was a significant amount of elite talent developed, potential fulfilled.

 This to me was perhaps where the successful team/talent development clash took place.
 It felt like some players were indulged.
 At the same time those ‘indulged’ players went on to Scotland caps, and huge salaries in England in most cases.